 On Thuringian farms, butchering season usually begins in November after the animals are brought in from the pastures.
 What is true for Germany in general, particularly applies to Thuringia where sausage-making has evolved through the centuries into genuine culinary art.
 The variety of different steamed, scalded, and cured sausages is truly astounding.
 While the taste and texture of the sausages also depends on the types of meat used (mainly pork and beef or veal, but also turkey or venison), the true character of the finished product is defined by the blend of seasonings which is every butcher’s well-kept secret.
 Some typical regional sausages are a dry-cured pork and beef sausage known as Thüringer Mettwurst, a steamed liver sausage (Leberwurst) and a very popular blood sausage called Thüringer Rotwurst.

 With all the variety available in this sausage-making hub, there is one type of Thuringian sausage which reigns supreme – Thüringer Rostbratwurst, or Thuringian grilled sausage.
 As is true for many other typical German specialties, this famous sausage also goes back to ancient traditions, with some sources dating the oldest recipe all the way back to 1404.
-(In addition, the Thuringian Bratwurst Purity Law is the oldest German food purity law, dating to 1432.
-Read more about the Purity Law.)
-The main ingredient ofis lean pork from the shoulder or belly, with usually some beef or veal added.
+(In addition, the Thuringian Bratwurst Purity Law is the oldest German food purity law, dating to 1432.)
+The main ingredient is lean pork from the shoulder or belly, with usually some beef or veal added.
 The finely chopped meat is seasoned with any combination of these herbs and spices – garlic, cumin/caraway, marjoram, sometimes even coriander and nutmeg.
 That mixture is then packed into hog or sheep casings and sold either scalded or raw.
 This goes to show that the production process of this seemingly simple food is actually quite complex and involved.

 True Bratwurst aficionados usually don’t take the preparation of the beloved sausages lightly either.
 The tricks range from a common practice of basting the sausages with beer to greasing the grill with bacon or pork belly fat.
 Despite these myriad ways of producing and grilling Thuringian sausages, it is generally agreed that the most authentic way of eating a Rostbratwurst is placed in a fresh bread roll (Brötchen) which is sliced in half but not all the way.
 While decidedly different in taste and texture, this grilling sausage is similar to their American cousin, the hot dog at least in its uncontested popularity.
 The best way to enjoy this quintessential Bratwurst is fresh and hot off the grill on a warm summer evening in the company of family, neighbors and friends.